leaningtech/labs/src/content/docs/cheerpj3/00-faq.md

 ## Can I use Java libraries and integrate them in my HTML5 application using CheerpJ?

 Yes.
-Java methods can be exposed to JavaScript with an asynchronous interface.
-A synchronous-looking construct is provided to minimise verbosity when multiple methods are invoked.
+Java methods can be exposed to JavaScript with an interface compatible with async/await for convenience.

 ## Can I call JavaScript libraries or web APIs from Java?

 Yes, CheerpJ allows you to interoperate with any JavaScript or browser API.
+Java native methods implemented in JavaScript are supported.

 ## Does CheerpJ support reflection?